 Note: In February 2024, the Arizona Corporation Commission (ACC) voted to direct ACC Staff to draft rules to repeal the energy efficiency requirements described here.
 The ACC is considering this matter in Docket No. RE-00000A-24-0025.
-As of September 2024, the rules have not been finalized the the energy efficiency requirements are still in effect, though the final compliance year has already passed.
+As of September 2024, the rules have not been finalized and the energy efficiency requirements are still in effect, though the final compliance year has already passed.

 Origin